Fall Camping Destinations: Cozy Spots to Embrace Autumn’s Magic

 What are the top spots for fall camping if you’re looking to enjoy the autumn colors?

-We love Big Bend National Park in West Texas for a unique fall experience.
-The mix of desert landscapes and river canyons is magical in autumn.
+Big Bend National Park in West Texas is a standout.
+The mix of desert and river canyons is something else, especially in autumn.

 Can you recommend any romantic campgrounds perfect for couples in the fall?